whiprandolph/bestseller/Part 2 - Why Are We So Lost/06 - Why Are We So Lost.md

 I was taught growing up that the police's job is to keep people safe and enforce the law.
 But the riot police consistently protect the interests and possessions of the rich and powerful even when they are clearly violating the law.

 And who are the police protecting the rich and powerful from?
 Of course, they protect the rich and powerful from people who are angry about low wages, pollution, corruption, wars based on lies, and all the usual injustices in unhealthy nations.

-The police are actually employed to scare people away from standing up for themselves, and to punish people for collectively seeking justice.
+Anyone who obediently follows orders gives up their responsibility to serve their people and becomes the servant of whoever gives the orders.
+Corrupt leaders thus use obedient police to scare people away from standing up for themselves and seeking justice.

-This is what it means to live in an unfree, unhealthy nation: people are threatened and punished for seeking justice for themselves and their neighbors.
+This is what it means to live in an unfree, unhealthy nation: people are threatened and punished for seeking justice.

-In unhealthy nations, where people are forbidden from holding their leaders accountable or standing with others to seek justice, is it any wonder that leaders indulge in corruption and crime?
+In unhealthy nations, where people are forbidden from holding their leaders accountable or standing with others to seek justice, is it any wonder that so many leaders indulge in corruption and crime?

-As I was born and raised in an unhealthy nation, all this seemed normal and natural until I discovered healthy nations where people do not live this way.
+To anyone born in an unhealthy nation, this may seem natural.
+But healthy nations living in traditional times do not live this way.

 Every single human feels a deep urge to stand up for what's right, though many have learned to ignore it. _Your urge to "stand for what's right" is your natural desire to uphold the laws of your own nation and seek justice._ In healthy nations, people are expected to act on that urge because they only live with laws that they actually support.
 In unhealthy nations, people are trained to repress that urge and are punished for acting on it.
 In addition, many people are forced to live with laws they don't support -- another sign of living in an unfree society.

 Unhealthy nations systematically train people from childhood to "hold back" or "shut down" parts of themselves so they won't honor this urge to confront abusive authorities and seek justice.
 Each person responds in their own way.
 People can learn to habitually ignore certain feelings or urges, develop narrow-minded, selfish or hurtful attitudes, or ignore some aspects of reality, leading to all kinds of strange emotional and spiritual disturbances.

 In healthy nations, standing for what's right in solidarity with neighbors is not just allowed -- it's expected.
 Everyone agrees on their laws, and everyone is expected to uphold them to ensure they can maintain a respectful way of life.
-Children are trained from birth to have the spiritual strength to consistently uphold their laws with integrity.
+Children are trained to have the spiritual strength to consistently confront any injustice.

 This shows why so many people of unhealthy nations are lost, with ineffective politics and endless corruption, greed, discrimination, and pollution, no matter who people vote for.
 When the path to universal justice is outlawed -- because people are forbidden from taking responsibility to choose and uphold their own laws -- _injustice and ineffective political movements become normalized._